-What do all these things have in common?
+What these things have in common?
 Ionizing radiation.
 If you’ve been in an accident, had an aneurysm, a tumor, headaches or any number of health events you may have had multiple procedures using this technology.
 Radiologists take extreme care when working with their equipment.

 Radiation exposure from medical diagnosis may

 contribute to the etiology of neurodegenerative

 Answers to these questions would only provide insight as to why some people develop superficial siderosis while the majority will not.
 On the priority scale of research projects it ranks as not important.
 I’m sure I’ll never know the answer unless some sweet medical student needs a random topic for a paper.
 This is purely a hypothesis on my part, and in the end, I’m just a person who loves someone with superficial siderosis.

 ¹Long-term effects of ionizing radiation on the brain: cause for concern?

 Stefan J. Kempf • Omid Azimzadeh •Michael J. Atkinson • Soile Tapio